NHS Compensation Payouts Guide

 Impact of Medical Negligence Payouts on the NHS

-The NHS paid out £2 billion to patients in 2022/23, and a further £700m in legal costs.
+The NHS paid out £2.8 billion to patients in 2023/24.
 With payouts of this magnitude, we understand that many patients are concerned about the burden of making claims on the public purse.
+For more detailed information, you can refer to an NHS compensation payouts guide that explains the financial and systemic impacts of these payouts.

-However, you should bear in mind that a successful NHS negligence claim does not strip money from NHS budgets.
+However, remember that a successful NHS negligence claim does not strip money from NHS budgets.
 Compensation is paid by NHS Resolution, which acts as the NHS’s insurer.
-NHS Resolution is funded by individual NHS Trusts, which in turn are funded by the taxpayer.
+NHS Resolution is funded by individual NHS Trusts, which the taxpayer funds.

 In addition, an important effect of making a claim to NHS Resolution is that it helps the NHS identify the areas where healthcare is not being delivered safely.
 This makes it easier for NHS staff to learn from mistakes and improve patient safety.